stevarino/keepass-compare/README.md

 ## Installation

 It's recommended to build this using a virtual environment.
-The insructions for this are typically specific to your platform and desired python version, so I would recommend checking with Google on how to accomplish this.
+The instructions for this are typically specific to your platform and desired python version, so I would recommend checking with Google on how to accomplish this.

-Once a virtual environment is created and activated, prerequesites can be installed as follows:
+Once a virtual environment is created and activated, prerequisites can be installed as follows:

 ```bash
 pip install -r requirements.txt